fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 Use now the action [url-health-check](https://github.com/marketplace/actions/url-health-check) or any other alternative and schedule a periodic health check ping to your deployed software.
 Try to simulate a situation where your application breaks down and ensure that the check detects the problem.
 Write this periodic workflow to an own file.

 **Note** that unfortunately it takes quite long until GitHub Actions starts the scheduled workflow for the first time.
 For me, it took nearly one hour.
-So it might be a good idea to get the check working firstly by triggering the workflow with git push.
+So it might be a good idea to get the check working firstly by triggering the workflow with Git push.
 When you are sure that the check is properly working, then switch to a scheduled trigger.

 **Note also** that once you get this working, it is best to drop the ping frequency (to max once in 24 hours) or disable the rule altogether since otherways your health check may consume all your monthly free hours.